sequana/rnaseq/README.rst

 ========= ====================================================================
 Version   Description
 ========= ====================================================================
+0.18.0    * New plots in the HTML reports.
+Includes version of executables.
 0.17.2    * CHANGES: in star section, added --limitBAMsortRAM and set to 30G
           * BUG: Fix missing params (options) in star_mapping rule not taken into account